tpiros/summershop/src/content/products/poolside-sunglass.md

 ## Product Description

 Shades that you can wear in a pool.
 Great summer choice.
+Best shades ever!

 > Photo credit Alexandru Acea (https://unsplash.com/@alexacea)